Top 100 Interesting Science Facts for Kids!

 2. Why is the Sky Blue?

 Visible light from the Sun is made up of different colours, in fact all the colours of the rainbow.
 These colors have different wavelengths.
 Blue is one of these colours and has a short wavelength.
-The atmosphere has lots of tiny water droplets floating in it.
-Blue light can't pass straight through these droplets to our eyes but gets reflected and scattered backwards and forwards by gas molecules and these tiny droplets, eventually coming out of the sky.
+The atmosphere is made up of different gasses we call air, composed of tiny particles called molecules.
+It also has lots of tiny water droplets floating in it.
+Blue light can't pass straight through these droplets to our eyes but gets reflected or bounced and scattered backwards and forwards by the gas molecules and droplets, eventually coming out of the sky.
 The effect is that the sky gets lit up in a blue color.

 3. Why Do Ships and Ice Float?